 Text by the Architects

 The summerhouse for the architect’s parents, set in a landscape of hills and woods, is located in the village of Montràs, a few miles from the Spanish Costa Brava, and was built around a country manor farmhouse in ruins.
-The layout is similar to a small town and the ruins are incorporated into the volumes of the house.
+The layout is similar to a small town, and the ruins are incorporated into the house’s volumes.

 The complex consists of several pavilions arranged around a central exterior space occupied by the swimming pool and the main dining room, which stands as an independent pavilion.
-The pavilions, sheathed in brown bricks are oriented towards the central swimming pool, the focal point of the residence.
-Various corners of relaxation, protected by high walls, contribute to the comfort of the spaces and steps, which are used for sunning, connect the entire built pavilion.
+The pavilions, sheathed in brown bricks, are oriented towards the central swimming pool, the residence’s focal point.
+Various corners of relaxation, protected by high walls, contribute to the comfort of the spaces and steps used for sunning and connect the entire built pavilion.

-The main body, where the parents live, is composed of two identical volumes: living room with a chimney at a diagonal covered by a Catalan vault, music room, and master bedroom with bathroom and dressing room.
-On the second floor is the library; on the third floor is a playroom and a sitting room, which is connected to the swimming pool via exterior steps.
+The main body, where the parents live, comprises two identical volumes: living room with a chimney at a diagonal covered by a Catalan vault, music room, and master bedroom with a bathroom and dressing room.
+On the second floor is the library; on the third floor is a playroom and a sitting room connected to the swimming pool via exterior steps.

-The five independent modules, for family and guests, are bedrooms 3 x 6 x 6-meter volumes with mezzanine, contain a bedroom and bathroom.
-The main dining room, meeting place par excellence, completely sheathed in red ceramic tile, is oriented towards the pool and is connected to the kitchen and servant’s quarters via a revolving glass door.
+The five independent modules are bedrooms 3 x 6 x 6-meter volumes with a mezzanine containing a bedroom and bathroom for family and guests.
+The main dining room, meeting place par excellence, wholly sheathed in red ceramic tile, is oriented towards the pool and is connected to the kitchen and servant’s quarters via a revolving glass door.

 About Ricardo Bofill